TDStrasser/Kookaberry-Accelerometer/README.rst

 AccelLog MicroPython Script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The AccelLog.py script measures and logs 3-axis acceleratins using the built-in accelerometer.

+The script starts and waits to be armed with the ORANGE LED ``ON``.

+Press the button to arm the logger - the ORANGE LED is ``OFF`` and the RED LED is ``ON``

+When armed the logger waits for high acceleration in any direction.

+When triggered, acceleration is logged, by default, at 10mS intervals for 5 seconds.
+The RED LED blinks during logging.

+The default parameters can be altered by editing the key parameters at the beginning of the script.
+Any MicroPython editor, particularly **KookaIDE** or **Thonny**, or even a simple text editor can be used.

+The key parameters are:

+   # Initial conditions

+   DURATION = 5 # The logging duration in seconds

+   PERIOD = 10 # The period between samples in milliseconds

+   THRESHOLD = 20 # The threshold acceleration in m/sec^2 which initiates logging when armed

+   PRESAMPLES = 10 # The number of samples retained prior to reaching the recording threshhold

+When editing is completed, resave to the /app folder on the **Kookaberry Accelerometer Mmodule**.

+The script creates sequentially named files for each run in the form AccelLog-nnn.CSV wher nnn is the run number.

 This script may be updated from time to time and will be available on this GitHub page.

+Updates
+!!!!!!!

 To update the script, go to the code folder on this site, and download the following files to the accelerator module: